Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 35,000 |

-When it comes to higher education, the United Kingdom has long been a preferred or indeed the top choice.
-From student life in the UK to employment options, the country continues to catch the attention of numerous foreign students around the world.
+Regarding higher education, the United Kingdom has long been a preferred or the top choice.
+From student life in the UK to employment options, the country continues to catch the attention of numerous foreign students worldwide.